A few things that I’ve learned over the years that have crystalized through teaching…

 • Working hard isn’t enough, you have to work smart as well.
 You have to create work that’s marketable – that will suit the needs of someone who will then pay you.

 • Working long hours with no sleep to meet deadlines isn’t the answer.
 Your career is a marathon, not a fifty yard dash.
-Eat right, exercise and sleep regularly like your parents told you to.
+Eat right, exercise and sleep regularly – it’s the bare bone basics and it works.

 • Start now (yesterday is even better).
 Research the jobs you want, look at the submission guidelines (and follow them METICULOUSLY), then work up samples that will blow the competition out of the water.
-Follow Steve Martin’s advice to those aspiring to enter the entertainment field – “Be so good they can’t ignore you.”
+I like the following advice from Steve Martin to those aspiring to enter the entertainment field as it applies to any pursuit – “Be so good they can’t ignore you.”

-• To cap this off… If you treat your skills as a hobby then that’s where they’ll stay, as a hobby – and that’s FINE as long as that’s your conscious decision – but if you want to have it as your career then you need to get on board and on track.
+• To cap this off… If you treat your skills as a hobby then that’s where they’ll stay, as a hobby – and that’s FINE as long as that’s your conscious decision.
+But if you want to have it as your job, your career, then you need to get on board and on track.

 And that’s…